 The 2018 Farm Bill introduced a new concept on the cannabis front.
 The Bill stated that the federal government considers cannabis with less than .3% Delta-9 THC (the main psychoactive component of cannabis) per dry weight to be “hemp.”
 Cannabis with more than .3% Delta-9 THC per dry weight is considered illegal “marijuana.”
 Under the Bill, all other plant material and substances derived from legally-defined hemp are also federally-compliant .

 The distinction is at once helpful and frustrating.
 It is helpful due to the fact that in states without sanctioned medical or adult use rules, people can use hemp-derived cannabinoids without fear of breaking the law.
-This access is crucial for many people who find therapeutic benefits from low-THC cannabis products like CBD tinctures that they can now legally purchase under the Farm Bill.
+This access is crucial for many people who find therapeutic benefits from high CBD, low THC cannabis products like CBD Oil that they can now legally purchase under the Farm Bill.